cAndCwithStickyE, 2023-03-16, 22:40:38

 Notes: Reproduced from Havranek, Rusnak, and Sokolova (2017), Figure 2.
 The figure shows the distribution of estimates of habit persistence in studies based on macro and micro data.
 Solid and dashed lines show the median estimates in micro (0.0) and macro (0.6) studies, respectively.

-In contrast, parallel work using household-level data rejects the existence of any meaningful degree of excess smoothness.
-The modal estimate of the micro literature is of 0; the mean estimate is about 0.1.
+degree of excess smoothness.
+The modal estimate of the micro literature is of 0; the mean

 We add a simple (and tractable) information friction to an existing benchmark ‘microfounded’ macro model, and show that the modified model can reconcile the micro and macro empirical facts.
 As in the standard full-information rational expectations approach, consumers perfectly (‘frictionlessly’) perceive their own personal circumstances (employment status, wage rate, wealth, etc).
 However, information about macroeconomic quantities (e.g., aggregate productivity growth) arrives only occasionally (as in the Calvo model of firms’ price updating), so that households’ macroeconomic expectations are “sticky,” as in Mankiw and Reis (2002) and Carroll (2003).
 We calculate that our proposed degree of (macro) inattention has negligible utility costs because aggregate shocks are small compared to idiosyncratic shocks.